LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC_p3/Display_backend_token_in_tblAccessTokenCache.gif" class="image fit" alt="Create_Machine_To_Machine_App"/>

-If you want to know how to see the token your self in the backend of VS Code then you need to install the "SQL Server (mssql)" extension.
+If you want to know how to see the token yourself in the backend of VS Code then you need to install the "SQL Server (mssql)" extension.

 To make things a little easier I will let you know that what server and database values you can use when trying to connect to the database.